bemoore34/Benthos-Plugins/README.md

 The Lumberjack protocol is used by the Elasticsearch beats agents, like Winlogbeat, to send batches of messages to Logstash, for example.

-This plugin is intended to start a server listener and read the message batches as an input to Benthos.
+This plugin starts a server listener and reads message batches as an input to Benthos.
+This allows Benthos to replace Logstash and route and transform logs using all the Benthos goodness.

 To test, configure the input with the following fields:
 - bind: "[ip]:\<port\>"